\( \newcommand{\mathbbm}[1]{\boldsymbol{\mathbf{#1}}} \)

 ## dnorm dlaplace dgnorm dinvgauss dgamma

-We could compare the performance of models in detail, but for demonstration purposes, it should suffice to say that among the four models considered above, based on the AICc value, the model with the Normal distribution should be selected.
+We could compare the performance of models in detail, but for demonstration purposes, it should suffice to say that among the four models considered above, based on the AICc value, the model with the Gamma distribution should be selected.
 This process of fit and selection can be automated using the auto.adam() function, which accepts the vector of distributions to test and by default would consider distribution=c("default", "dnorm", "dlaplace", "ds", "dgnorm", "dlnorm", "dinvgauss", "dgamma") (where default is Normal for additive error and Gamma for the multiplicative error model):

 auto.adam(AirPassengers, "MAM", h=12, holdout=TRUE)